 The accompanying interim condensed financial statements are unaudited.
-These unaudited interim condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and following the requirements of the United States Securities and Exchange Commission ("SEC") for interim reporting.
+These unaudited interim condensed financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and following the requirements of the United States Securities and Exchange Commission ("SEC") for interim reporting.
 The Company's financial statements include all adjustments, consisting of only normal recurring adjustments, which in the opinion of management are necessary to present fairly the Company's financial position as of the reporting date and results of operations for the periods presented.

 The preparation of the Company's financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in the Company's financial statements and accompanying notes.
-The most significant estimates in the Company's financial statements relate to the recognition of grant revenue, accruals for research and development expenses and the valuation of equity-based awards.
+The most significant estimates in the Company's financial statements relate to accruals for research and development expenses and the valuation of equity-based awards.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of revenue and expenses that are not readily apparent from other sources.
 Actual results may differ materially and adversely from these estimates.